ocuadrosl/Image-Segmentation-Metrics-/README.md

 Usage:

-Those metrics are implemented in C++, you just should include the header file "metric.h" in your own project.
-Moreover, we implemented a class to read and write SEG files and a class to measure the processing time.
-See the example below:
+The header file "metric.h" must be included in your own project.
+Segmentation files ".seg" can be read using the SEG object.
+See the example bellow:

 #include "metric.h"